vonnieda/dimple_db/SYNC_ENGINE.md

 The metadata includes information about the last file and changes uploaded so that other replicas can quickly determine if there are new changes to sync.

 The change files contain an array of one or more change records.
-The filename is a new UUIDv7 generated when the file is created (not the ID of any change within the file).
+The filename is a new UUIDv7 generated when the file is created.

 ## Directory Structure